Medical Marijuana in a

 Where can I find a qualified physician who may order medical marijuana in a form for smoking?

 You can use the medical marijuana qualified physician search tool to locate a qualified physician by location and specialty.

-How much marijuana for medical use by smoking may be ordered?
+How much marijuana in a form for smoking may be ordered?

-A qualified physician may order up to six 35-day supplies of smokable medical marijuana and may not exceed 2.5 ounces per 35-day order.
+A qualified physician may order up to six 35-day supplies of smokable medical marijuana.
+A 35-day order may not exceed 2.5 ounces.
 Patients may only possess up to 4 ounces of medical marijuana in a form for smoking at any given time.

 Documentation requirements for physicians to submit to the applicable Board when certifying each patient for smoking medical marijuana:

 - A list of other routes of administration, if any, certified by a qualified physician that the patient has tried, the length of time the patient used such routes of administration, and an assessment of the effectiveness of those routes of administration in treating the qualified patient’s qualifying condition.